davidlamt/davidltran.com/src/posts/a-new-chapter/index.md

 I have been taking this time to do some decluttering, work on side projects (like this blog!), and spend time with my dog.
 Expect some extra posts this week since I have quite a bit of time to think and reflect!

-As is stated on my [home page](/), I am very excited to join the [TigerConnect](https://www.tigertext.com/) team!
+As stated on my [home page](/), I am very excited to join the [TigerConnect](https://www.tigertext.com/) team!

-TigerConnect is building a platform to help faciliate secure and reliable communication in the healthcare industry.
+TigerConnect is building a platform to help facilitate secure and reliable communication in the healthcare industry.

 > In healthcare, communication can literally change lives.
 With medical error now the third leading cause of death in the US (Johns Hopkins University), it’s more crucial than ever for your care teams to operate as cohesive units.